jimwhiteford/Netflix-Clone/README.md

 # React - Netflix Clone

 This is the code repository for a Netflix Clone.
 It was built to learn React.js and better understand VS Code.

+I have not manged to get the trailer system to work as it should and only seems to retrieve certain film trailers when clicked.

 The hosted application can be viewed [here](https://video-streaming-77ff5.web.app/).